-The University has a managed travel program.
-Travel policy is established to ensure prudent use of University resources while ensuring the safety of travelers and minimizing the administrative burden on travelers and support staff.
+The university has a managed travel program.
+Travel policy is established to ensure prudent use of university resources while ensuring the safety of travelers and minimizing the administrative burden on travelers and support staff.

-Note: It is not recommended that the My Corporate Card be used for meals and incidental expenses, as the University reimburses a per diem allowance, not actual expenses.
+Note: It is not recommended that the My Corporate Card be used for meals and incidental expenses, as the university reimburses a per diem allowance, not actual expenses.

-Note: Continental breakfast (provided by a lodging facility or conference) or meals provided as part of an airline ticket do not require a deduction from a traveler’s per diem allowance.
+Exception: Hotel breakfast included in the hotel/lodging reservation price or international airfare meals provided as part of the airline ticket price for longer flights will not require a deduction from the meal and incidental expense per diem allowance.

 The incidental rate is reimbursable regardless if any meals are provided.
-Incidental items are only reimbursable through an M&IE reimbursement; they are not directly reimbursable.
+Incidental items are only reimbursable through a meal and incidental expenses reimbursement; they are not directly reimbursable.

-Failure to comply with UW–Madison Travel Policy or Procedures may result in disciplinary steps, up to and including dismissal.
+Failure to comply with UW–Madison travel policy or procedures may result in disciplinary steps, up to and including dismissal.